 - There's a bit of Fridge Horror in "The Mustache", where Gumball and Darwin completely shave themselves to rid them of hair.
 In the next scene they're both seen with pink skin, implying that Darwin ripped his scales off.

 - That whole episode itself can be considered Fridge Horror since their bodies were changing and it was terrifying them, but not through puberty, their bodies were literally physically aging through Richard's testosterone pills.
 How scary is it to be a kid one day, then have an adult body the next, too afraid to tell anyone and run away to get a job and move into a crappy apartment to never be able to face their friends and parents again?
-If you've seen "Big" you'd have that basic idea of Nightmare Fuel.
+If you've seen the movie Big (particularly the protagonist who went 13 to 30) you'd have that basic idea of Nightmare Fuel.

 - "The Microwave" gives us the blob creature that Gumball and Darwin created, who they call Kenneth, which proceeds to swallow live creatures (like Anais, the postman, a pigeon, etc) whole.